Julietvr/pipeline_exquis/README.md

 # Pipeline Exquis

-Pipeline Exquis is an imaginative code experiment carried out by Hina [add last name], Megan Leal Causton and Juliet van Rosendaal in preparation of the conference [Code as Conversation: Transmedia Dialogues Around Critical Code Studies](https://www.cdh.cam.ac.uk/events/37778/) on 1 June 2024 in Cambridge.
-This conference is situated in the field of [critical code studies](#glossary)
+Pipeline Exquis is an imaginative code experiment carried out by Hina Vuijk, Megan Leal Causton and Juliet van Rosendaal in preparation of the conference [Code as Conversation: Transmedia Dialogues Around Critical Code Studies](https://www.cdh.cam.ac.uk/events/37778/) on 1 June 2024 in Cambridge.
+This conference is situated in the field of [critical code studies](#glossary).

 Pipeline Exquis is a machine learning [pipeline](https://en.wikipedia.org/wiki/Pipeline_(computing)) version of [Cadavre Exquis](https://en.wikipedia.org/wiki/Exquisite_corpse) (Exquisite Corpse), the cafe game/surrealist method.
 [Here](#1-from-cadavre-exquis-to-pipeline-exquis) is described how the Cadavre Exquis is adopted exactly.

 In addition to making a Pipeline Exquis for the fun of it (like making a Cadavre Exquis for the fun of it), the experiment was set up to reflect on some theoretical questions relating to ML development.
 These questions are introduced [here](#2-theoretical-considerations), and a set of relevant terms and concepts is listed up in the [glossary](#glossary).

-*INSERT something in terms of changing landscape of machine learning...etc mirroring the analogue cadavre exquis vs now and future.*
+*M: INSERT something in terms of changing landscape of machine learning...etc mirroring the analogue cadavre exquis vs now and future.*

 ## 1. From Cadavre Exquis to Pipeline Exquis